LedFx/LedFx/docs/index.rst

 License
 -------

-LedFx is licensed under the MIT license.
+LedFx is licensed under the GNU GPLv3 license.